 An exception is in women or men who experience rape.
 They need more organic beef, in particular, for a while.
 It will help them recover.
 To understand this better, read Rape and Healing Rape on this site.

 Eating more red meat is absolutely needed to get rid of sexual fluid craving, a common problem among women today.
 For more on this, read Sexual Fluid Craving on this website.

 This small section is courtesy of Mercola.com.
-I don’t agree with Dr. Mercola on many things, but I do agree on the value of grass-fed meats.
+We don’t agree with Dr. Mercola on many things, but we do agree on the value of grass-fed meats.

 Unfortunately, most animals in the USA and some in other nations are not fed their natural food, which is grass, insects and other forage.
 Instead, they are fed on corn and perhaps other things that are inexpensive and abundant.
 This produces a less healthy meat that is much lower in zinc and in omega-3 fatty acids, for example.